 Note - these are inlined because they are value classes, but the call to xxxWrapper is not eliminated even though it does nothing.
 Even inlined, every call site does a no-op retrieval of Predef's MODULE$ because maybe loading Predef has side effects!

-Retrieve the runtime representation of a class type. classOf[T]
+Retrieve the runtime representation of a class type. classOf[T] is equivalent to the class literal T.class in Java.

 The runtime Class representation of type T.